mukeshpanchal27/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.9.6 - 2025-01-21 =
+* Tweak - Resolve some of the plugin check errors and warnings.
+* Tweak - Set specific flags for html_entity_decode.

 = 2.9.5 - 2025-01-15 =
 * Dev - Fix E2E tests in WC 9.6.
 * Dev - Fix tests in WooCommerce 9.6.